 Pruritus (itch) – Pruritus provokes the desire to scratch, and can be due to a skin disease, an underlying medical problem or abnormal nerve signals.

 Impetigo – Impetigo is a common, superficial bacterial infection of the skin.
-Skin that is affected by impetigo tend to have honey-coloured crusts or sores and yellow spots.
+Skin that is affected by impetigo tends to have honey-coloured crusts or sores and yellow spots.

 Fungal infections – Fungal infections can be due to yeasts (candidiasis), dermatophytes (fungal) or mould.
 Candidiasis tend to affect moist, warm body creases and appear as red, inflamed skin.
 Fungal infections can affect the skin and cause scaly, red, itchy rashes.
 Fungal infections can also affect the nails and cause thickened, yellow nails.